 In July and August, Sintra is completely overrun.
 If you want to visit Monserrate in summer, you should go either early or late in the day.
 Weekends are even busier, and it might be very difficult to find a parking space—also, the Portuguese love Sintra with the cooler temps in summer.
 Winter is the best time to avoid masses of tourists coming by bus from Lisbon and swarming around.

 My favourite months are May until mid-June and September, less hot and busy, mostly with a blue sky.
 However, our last two visits were in the winter.
 We experienced 16°C in Lisbon and 13°C in Sintra, and it was sunny with pleasant temps for weeks.
-None of the places gets crowded from November to February except during the Christmas Season.
+None of the places gets crowded from November to February except during Christmas.

-Opening Hours and Tickets Monseratte Palace & Park
+Opening Hours and Tickets Monserrate Palace & Park

 - High Season (end of March until the end of October.)